What is sustainable business?The page was last modified:

 Film: Sustainable business

 What exactly is sustainability?
 How can you, as an entrepreneur, help society to be sustainable?
-This film is in Swedish but you can choose English subtitles.
-First you have to play the film and then click on the gear for settings in the Youtube menu.
-Select Undertexter and then Engelska.
+For English subtitles, use settings on the Youtube media player and select Undertexter and then Engelska.
 (Length: 1:55 minutes).

 Doing more with less

 The concept of sustainable business can be explained as “doing more with less”.
 Besides sustainable production and consumption, it also entails being more efficient, maximising positive effects and minimising negative impact for the environment, society and mankind.
 Managing and developing businesses sustainably involves doing more than is demanded by laws and regulations.
 It requires you to take responsibility for developing sustainably.
 Sustainable development meets today’s needs without compromising the ability of future generations to satisfy their own.

 Your management of sustainability can be split into three dimensions that together contribute to sustainable development:

 All three dimensions affect each other.
 For example, reduced resource consumption often reduces costs and increases profitability.

 Profitability is vital for businesses.
 It ensures their survival.
 As an entrepreneur, living up to all the ideals of sustainable development can feel overpowering.
 However, it is important to begin somewhere.
 This is a question of, for example, ensuring that your business can grow, recruit employees and operate profitably long into the future.

 Thus, what you do environmentally and socially must seek to go hand in hand with the profitability of your business.